Fairy and Folk Tales

 Prof. Stephen Bishop

 Fairy and folk tales have long constituted a base of literary production across the globe.
 This course will consider such stories from a variety of geographical, social, religious, and literary traditions.
 We will be examining tales from the Western tradition with which many students are likely familiar (France, Germany, Greece, and the United States, for example), but also ones that are perhaps less well known from Russia, China, Japan, the Middle East, North Africa, and sub-Saharan Africa.
 Across these traditions, many general themes, such as fear of the unknown, distrust of stepparents, lessons on sexuality and desire, and appropriate social behaviors, will be similar.
 Nonetheless, the different historical and cultural backgrounds found in disparate cultures lead to stories that are often radically different in their specific ideologies, symbolism, and even comprehensibility for a Western audience.
 This class will start with some basic knowledge of Western fairy tales before concentrating on the variety and differences to be found in fairy and folk tales due to factors such as religion, individual v. communitarian ethics, colonialism, and even region-specific fauna.
 This kind of intercultural comparison and exploration will encourage students to reflect on cultural difference, varieties of literary symbolism, tradition, and style, and what (and why) students do and do not know about a broad selection of cultural traditions.
 There will be numerous guest lectures by professors who specialize in the culture of each national or regional tradition.
-This course satisfies the Core Humanities requirement.
+This course is offered as a Freshman Learning Community and satisfies the Gen Ed Humanities requirement.

 Comp 222/ Africana Studies: African Folk Tales and Proverbs